StevenTammen/bibledocs.org/content/longer-topical-studies/second-baptist-spring-2023-romans-study/_index.md

 {{% sidenote %}}

 We should keep in mind that a large part of the "rebalancing of accounts" will happen only on the other side.
 In other words, our tears of today may not be recompensed in this life, but will instead buy for us eternal glory in the New Heavens and New Earth, if only we hold on to our faith.
 Since many sinful actions in this life have natural negative consequences (the wicked "falling into their own traps"---cf. Psalm 7:15-16), and many noble actions have natural positive consequences, it is not as if there is no balancing of the scales of justice even in this life.
-But it remains true that much will not be truly set to rights until that Great Day of Days.
+But it remains true that much will not be completely set to rights until that Great Day of Days.
 Then, we will no longer wonder how the wicked seem to win while the righteous lose, because all will be made clear---with justice perfectly rendered to each, according to his or her thoughts, words, and deeds.

 Atheists find this concept to be complete madness.
 Karl Marx famously called religion "the opiate of the masses," and George Orwell mocks the concept as well in his allegorical novella [*Animal Farm*](https://en.wikipedia.org/wiki/Animal_Farm).
 In that novella, a raven named Moses spreads tales of "Sugarcandy Mountain" to the other animals, saying that all their work will not be for nothing and that after they die they will be rewarded in this paradise.
 The pigs (representing communist authority) initially scorn his ideas and try to convince the other animals not to listen to him.
 But then once they are in power, they change their tune, and keep the raven around to manipulate the other animals, so that on account of these fantastical (implied to be false) tales of paradise, they will docilely put up with being treated unjustly in the present.

-However right the critics might be about wicked governments trying to prevent revolts against their unjust rule by appealing to religion (or whatever else they might think effective), that is not itself proof that this "deferment of setting things to rights" is merely wishful thinking.
+However right the critics might be about wicked governments trying to prevent revolts against their unjust rule by appealing to religion (or whatever else they might think effective), that is not itself proof that a belief that all things will be set to rights in the final accounting of things is merely wishful thinking.
 No indeed, inescapable justice *will* come for the wicked from the hand of God.
 For "If he [the wicked man] does not turn back, He [God] will sharpen His sword; He bends His bow and makes it ready.
 He also prepares for Himself instruments of death; He makes His arrows into fiery shafts" (Psalm 7:12-13).

 {{% /sidenote %}}

-#### What is a "dishonorable passion" or "shameful lust" in this context (verse 26)?
+##### What is a "dishonorable passion" or "shameful lust" in this context (verse 26)? {#romans-1-what-is-a-dishonorable-passion-or-shameful-lust-in-this-context-verse-26}

 In context here, the "shameful lusts" that God gave these people over to, these people who "neither glorified Him as God nor gave thanks to Him" (Romans 1:21), were: